 Adding to this are the "Browser Wars" with the heavyweight fight being between Microsoft's Internet Explorer and Mozilla's Firefox.
 A smaller war between Firefox and underdog Google Chrome is also ongoing.
 Opera and Safari have smaller fandoms who are against everyone at once.

 It isn't just software.
 There's Intel vs. AMD, and AMD vs. Nvidia for the big ones, and more than likely much smaller feuds between vendors.
-Hard drive vendors used to be a big one, with the main camps being Seagate, WD and Samsung fans, with Lies, Damned Lies, and Statistics employed throughout, but this one has since died down a lot, as have many over PS Us.
-Memory and motherboard arguments are still ongoing.
+Hard drive vendors used to be a big one, with the main camps being Seagate, WD and Samsung fans, with Lies, Damned Lies, and Statistics employed throughout.
+The rivalry with power supplies, memory, and motherboards to an extent have died off.
+It's usually "just pick something from these companies".

 Don't forget the IBM Power PC vs Intel Pentium feud... though this one petered out once Apple switched from Power PC to Intel chips in 2005.